Surrendering Your Pet

 We understand that making the decision to relinquish your pet is not an easy one.
 What if there was a solution that allowed you to keep your pet in your loving home with the family your pet knows?

 We have resources in place that will help you resolve the most common reasons people surrender their furry, finned, and feathered members of their family.
 If you are considering giving up your pet, you will be provided resources that will help you keep your pet part of your family—that’s a win-win for everyone!

-Our shelter takes in almost 4,000 animals each year.
+The Frederick County Division of Animal Control takes in almost 3,000 animals each year.
 We are doing our part to help keep pets with the people who love them by providing alternatives to surrender.
 Please visit Project Hope to learn more about one of these alternatives.